temporalio/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="typescript">

-Send a Signal to a Workflow and start if it is not running, is accomplished by using `signalWithStart`.
+To send a Signal to a Workflow and start the Workflow if it isn't already running, use `signalWithStart()`.

 ```typescript
 const client = new WorkflowClient();